 When they arrived, they saw that the people were looking at stars in the sidewalk.
 "See, like I told you, totally not natural."

 "WHERE?
 DON'T LET HIM TAKE ME AGAIN!"

 "Whoa!
 No!
 Not a Mr. Hollywood.
-I meant... uh, how do I explain this?
-This is the place where a lot of Toons and their movies were made.
-There were once plenty of portals here so it makes perfect sense that one was still left... until we arrived."
+I meant, uh, how do I explain this?
+This is the place where many toons and their movies were made.
+There were once plenty of portals here, so it makes perfect sense that one was still here, that is, until we arrived."

 "Alright then, I'll try to be quiet and not blow our cover."

-"But we should get out of this place."
-Gyro insisted.
-"We need to stay somewhere safe to get some time to figure out our plan."
+"We should get out of here," Gyro said.
+"We need to stay somewhere safe until we have time to figure out our plan."

 "How do we get away?"
 Kate asked.

 "I don't know!
 But something tells me the enemy is nearby.
 I remember it being close to the printing shop."

 "How about we steal a kart?"
 Glue Stick suggested.